usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 ## Context and Problem Statement

 Typescript has been widely and quickly adopted across the industry because of the benefits it gives applications.
-Typescript is a superset of javascript and provides types checking which reduces the amount of bugs, simplifies testings, and improves onboarding for developers.
+Typescript is a superset of javascript and provides type checking, reduces bugs, simplifies testings, and improves developers' onboarding.

-Since Typescript provides widesread benefits for an applications, this ADR will focus on the best way to migrate to Typescript.
+Since Typescript provides widespread benefits for applications, this ADR will focus on the best way to migrate to Typescript.

-I also will be focusing on migrations solutions that allow for gradual TS adoption instead of a cut-over solution.
-Cutover solutions may introduce bugs due to large release.
-Additionally, cutover solutions would require substaintial work and organization up-front to execute.
+I will also focus on migrations solutions that allow for gradual TS adoption instead of a cut-over solution.
+Cut-over solutions may introduce bugs due to significant releases.
+Additionally, cut-over solutions would require substantial work and organization up-front to execute.

 ## Decision Drivers